-Diary Of A Busker Day 277 Friday August 31st Winchester High Street (1. opposite Vodafone, Time: 1:55-2:54pm, 2. opposite Oxfam, Time: 3:02-4:24pm
+Diary Of A Busker Day 277 Friday August 31st 2012 Winchester High Street 1.
+Opposite Vodafone, Time: 1:55-2:54pm, 2.
+Opposite Oxfam, Time: 3:02-4:24pm

-Young Sam’s at The Buttercross – I’ve come to the conclusion that, for a young guy, he’s pretty good.
-His voice is quite nice and he does alot of finger picking – his performance of Anjie is very acceptable.
-A bit further down, the Vodafone spot is free so I ‘nab’ it – it’ll be a change from starting opposite Oxfam. …it doesn’t go well, though.
-It’s five songs in before I get my first contribution, which isn’t always a prediction of doom, however it doesn’t get much better – at the end of an hour, the total is £5.75p.
-Terrible.
+Young Sam’s at The Buttercross and I’ve come to the conclusion that, for a young guy, he’s pretty good.
+His voice is quite nice and he does a lot of finger picking; his performance of Angie is very acceptable.
+A bit further down, the Vodafone spot is free so I grab it; it’ll be a change from starting opposite Oxfam.
+It doesn’t go well, though, as it’s five songs in before I get my first contribution, which isn’t always a prediction of doom, however it doesn’t get much better because at the end of an hour, the total is £5.75; terrible.
 All that hard playing for almost nothing.
-And with so many people about, which, as well I know, is no guarantee of anything.
-Sod it! – I pack up and start a few minutes later down the road…and it’s immediately much better – first donation during the first song.
-Jeremy drops by – he who occasionally ignores me by darting behind me when I’m up at The Pentice.
-I always know, though – approaching objects moving steadily, I don’t notice.
-It’s when one of them suddenly deviates from it’s trajectory.
-Today he chooses to speak to me – “So here you are, gracing us, etc… …so how is it today?”
-So I tell him about my disastrous first session and he says “It’s not all about money, I mean here you are, refining your art…” I inform him that, actually, it’s pretty much about money and would HE work for £5 an hour?
-Well, he volunteers up at the hospital, he says.
-Oh well, fair enough!
-But even so, I’m not out here for the good of my health.
+And with so many people about which, as well I know, is no guarantee of anything.
+Sod it!
+I pack up and start a few minutes later down the road…and it’s immediately much better; the first donation’s during the first song.
+Jeremy drops by; he who occasionally ignores me by darting behind me when I’m up at The Pentice.
+I always know, though, because approaching objects move steadily in a more or less straight line.
+I only notice, when one of them suddenly deviates from it’s trajectory.
+Today he chooses to speak to me – ‘So here you are, gracing us, etc…so how is it today?’
+So I tell him about my disastrous first session and he says, ‘It’s not all about money, I mean here you are, refining your art.’
+I inform him that, actually, it IS pretty much about money and would HE work for £5 an hour?
+He volunteers up at the hospital, he says.
+Well, I can’t afford to volunteer.
+Anyway, I’m not out here for the good of my health.

-I pack up after almost an hour and a half – long enough, and also, the joint in my thumb is starting to hurt – that means I’ve been playing too long.
+I pack up after almost an hour and a half, which is long enough, and also, the joint in my thumb is starting to hurt; that means I’ve been playing too long.
 As I’m packing up, I suddenly wonder about Ralph.
 I haven’t seen him for weeks and I know he wasn’t too well.
-I wonder if… Someone else I fear the worst for is Harry ‘The Dutchman’.
-The last time I saw him was in April, when I took his photo – the first one in my busker photo album.
-And I keep thinking about what he was saying to me and the more I thnk about it, the more I’m convinced he was saying goodbye.
-He was eighty-six and he wasn’t well, either.
+I wonder… Someone else I fear the worst for is Harry The Dutchman.
+The last time I saw him was in April, when I took his photo; the first one in my busker photo album.
+And I keep thinking about what he was saying to me and the more I think about it, the more I’m convinced he was saying goodbye.
+He was eighty-six and he wasn’t well.